EthanSiapno/Swift100/unit1/README.md

   * So much info
   * Can be used to add custom sorting via .sorted(by: __SORTING_CLOSURE__)
   * 'in' as a keyword to show the parameters of a closure, since the parameters are within the curly brackets
-  * $0 and $1 as shorthand for string inputs in sorting closures to GREATLY reduce clutter
+  * $0, $1, $x as shorthand for string inputs in sorting closures to GREATLY reduce clutter
-  *
+  * Closures apply greatly to .filter and .map as well as a majority of SwiftUI (next unit)